TacoHelm/Battleship/Pseudocode.md

 Array(10) of Array(10) of field objects with properties empty(boolean) hit(boolean) fleetArrayIndex(number)

-attack(field)                           if hit = true return false, set hit to true, log 'Miss' when empty = true, call fleet.hit(fleetArrayIndex) when empty = false putShip(array of fields, shipIndex)     checks if fields are all empty and valid, if not return false, for fields in array set empty to false and create field
+attack(field)                           if hit = true return false, set hit to true, log 'Miss' when empty = true, call fleet.hit(fleetArrayIndex) when empty = false putShip(array of fields, shipIndex)     checks if fields are all empty and valid, if not return false, for fields in array set empty to false, create field
-                                        fleetArrayIndex
-getField([x, y])                        returns the field object at x, y
+                                        fleetArrayIndex and return true getField([x, y])                        returns the field object at x, y

 FLEET
-array of ship objects with properties name(string) length(number) hits(number) shipSunk(boolean)
+array of ship objects with properties name(string) length(number) hits(number) shipSunk(boolean) fields(array)

-hit(fleetArrayIndex)        hit++, change shipSunk if hits = length, call fleetStatus and log a message fleetStatus()               calls game.end() if all ships have been sunk placeFleet()                for each ship call putShip with a array of consecutive fields in a random direction and the index of the fleet array of the ship and
+hit(fleetArrayIndex)        hit++, change shipSunk if hits = length, display a messaga, call UI.displaySunk, call fleetStatus fleetStatus()               calls game.end() if all ships have been sunk placeFleet()                for each ship call putShip with a array of consecutive fields in a random direction and the index of the fleet array of the ship and
-                            keep calling putShip until true is returned
+                            keep calling putShip until return is true.
+Add that array to fields array of ship object

 PLAYER